JackToppen/TDA-Microscopy-Pipeline/README.md

 ## 3. Topological Data Analysis (TDA) - R
+This module contains two R folders: `general_pipeline` and `hipsc_pipeline`.

+1) `general_pipeline`

-There are two R folders within this section. `general_pipeline` folder should be used for the example dataset and for the most applications of the pipeline.
-The file `general_pipeline.Rmd` is designed to analyse two discretized microscopy data groups one at a time and in the end compare their tda outputs.
-Note that different stages of the analysis in the file are splitted into separate blocks.
-After specifying location of CSV files of a discretized microscopy data group, choose which cell types to use for computations.
-Next, for each image, the persistence diagram is generated and then plotted.
-The representative cycles of detected holes in multicellular patterns are also plotted.
-Later, using persistence diagram computations, the persistence landscapes are generated and then ploted.
-Furthermore, for each data group, the average persistence landscape is produced and plotted.
-After persistence diagrams, persistence landscapes, and average persistence landscapes are computed for both data groups, the difference of two average persistence landscapes is plotted.
-Also, the permutation test is performed on the persistence landscapes of the two data groups, and the p-value is calculated.
-Lastly, in `general_pipeline.html` some of the outputs for the example dataset are shown.
+   This folder should be used for the example dataset and for the most applications of the pipeline.
+The file `general_pipeline.Rmd` is designed to analyse two discretized microscopy data groups, one at a time, and in     the end compare their tda outputs.
+Different stages of the analysis are separated into distinct code blocks.

+   - **If using our cell type indentification method:** After specifying location of CSV files of a discretized microscopy data group, choose which cell types to use for computations.
+   - **If using different cell type identification method:** Ensure that (x, y) coordinates of cells of different cell types are saved in different CSV files.
+The TDA analysis can then be applied to the entire CSV file      of each specific cell type.

+   For each image, the pipeline:

+   - Generates and plots the persistence diagram.
+   - Plots representative cycles of detected holes in multicellular patterns.
+   - Computes the persistence landscape based on the persistence diagram, and plots it (there is an option to save persistence landscapes in CSV files, to facilitate further analysis and reuse).

+   Then, for each data group, the pipeline produces and plots the average persistence landscape.

+   After the average persistence landscapes are computed for both data groups, the difference of two average persistence landscapes is plotted.

+   Lastly, the permutation test is performed on the persistence landscapes of the two data groups, and the p-value is calculated.

+   Sample outputs for the example dataset can be viewed in `general_pipeline.html`.

+   **Note:** All plots have an option to be saved automatically, enabling to retain visual results for each analysis.

+3) `hipsc_pipeline`

-The second folder `hipsc_pipeline` was configured specifically to the complete dataset used within the *Hartsock et al 2023* manuscript.
+   This folder was configured specifically to the complete dataset used within the *Hartsock et al 2023* manuscript.
 It requires installing [tda-tools](https://github.com/jjbouza/tda-tools) by Jose Bouza.
-Besides TDA analysis, this notebook also contains machine learning and statistical hypothesis testing computations.
-Note that you can also use `general_pipeline` for the discretized complete dataset but you need to slice images into smaller patches first with `slicer.py`.
+Besides TDA analysis, `hipsc_pipeline.Rmd` also contains machine learning and statistical hypothesis       testing computations.

+   **Note:** `general_pipeline` can be used for the discretized complete dataset, but first, images need to be sliced into smaller patches with `slicer.py`.